scoobaroo/rspec_testing_inventory/README.md

 2. Run `bundle install` to install gems.
 3. Run `rake db:create db:migrate` to create and migrate the database.
 4. Start your Rails server.
 5. Run `rspec` in the Terminal.
 You should see an angry error message.
-Your job is to fix it!
+Your first job is to fix it!

 ## Part 1: Products